Jon Burns is the Welsh Conservative candidate for the Office of Police and Crime Commissioner in Dyfed-Powys.

 As a Welsh County Councillor for eight years, Jon worked closely with local Police throughout his tenure, notably establishing a thriving residents association which dramatically reduced low-level crime and anti-social behaviour in a previously blighted neighbourhood.
 He has also served as a Member of the South Wales Fire Authority for six years, dealing with the full spectrum of 'blue-light service' issues faced by the Authority.

-Born in Manchester, and married to Katy, Jon has lived in Wales for 15 years.
-He has served as a school governor and has worked with several major health charities and companies including the Alzheimer's Society, the British Heart Foundation and Cancer Research on development of new medicines and technologies.
+Born in Manchester, and married to Katy, Jon served as a school governor and has campaigned for several major health charities including the Alzheimer's Society, the British Heart Foundation and Cancer Research on development of new medicines and technologies.

 Jon's priorities as the Police and Crime Commissioner for Dyfed-Powys are to put public safety and tackling rural crime at the very heart of the force's objectives, tackling head-on the unique challenges faced by such a large policing area.
 The Dyfed-Powys Police Force is the largest geographical policing area in Wales and England, spanning the four counties of Carmarthenshire, Ceredigion, Pembrokeshire and Powys.